pflanze/chjize/client-side-todo.md

 * On your *client side* (desktop/laptop), if you haven't already done it before and you're on a Linux(-like) system:

-    1. install `tigervnc-viewer` and create a VNC passwd file:
+    1. install `tigervnc-viewer` and `tigervnc-common` and create a VNC passwd file:

             sudo apt install tigervnc-viewer tigervnc-common
             ( umask 077; mkdir ~/.vncclient-passwords/ )